OfficeDev/office-js-docs-pr/docs/develop/localization.md

 </OfficeApp>
 ```

 You can use the wildcard character, "\*", in the `Locale` attribute.
 This is useful when you want to insert the same string into the URL for multiple locales.
-For example, suppose you have an extended overrides file that has be localized to `es-es` (Spanish in Spain) and you want it to be used in all Spanish-speaking countries.
-Without the wildcard character, you would need a different `<Override>` element for every Spanish locale; `es-es`, `es-mx`, `es-ar`, `es-bo`, etc. as in the following example.
+For example, you have an extended overrides file that needs to be localized to `es-es` (Spanish in Spain) and you want to use it in all Spanish-speaking countries.
+Without the wildcard character, you need a different `<Override>` element for every Spanish locale; `es-es`, `es-mx`, `es-ar`, `es-bo`, etc. as in the following example.

 ```xml
 <Token xsi:type="LocaleToken" name="locale" default="en-us">